 - Compiled in “Release” mode rather than “Debug” mode, eliminating many nuisance information messages not meant for users.

 - Improved French translation of the screens and field options.

 - Fixed unit conversion issues that were causing incorrect input schedule.

 - Addressed the following bugs:

-- under-heated zones in reference building assigned baseboard heating
+- zone baseboard capacity has been modified to remove under-heated zones in the reference building assigned baseboard heating.